AndrewMathas/WebQuiz/README.rst

 Javascript
 ----------
-There is one javascript file, `webquiztex.js`, in the javascript directory.
+There is one javascript file, `webquiz.js`, in the javascript directory.
 In addition, the `quizindex` environment generates the javascript file `quizindex.js`, that generates a drop-down menu for the quizzes in the current directory.
 This file is automatically loaded at the end of each quiz HTML file, if it exits.
-For each quiz, WebQuizTeX_ writes another javascript file, `wq-file.js`, that specified the questions in the quiz.
+For each quiz, WebQuiz_ writes another javascript file, `wq-file.js`, that specified the questions in the quiz.
 This file is automatically loaded by the quiz page.